mieweb/datavis-glide/doc/data_source.rst

 ==========

 The data source can be passed an array of functions which can process the data however they like.
-For each row, for each field within that row, the data source goes through the list of conversion functions.
-If it returns null, the next function is tried.
-The first one that returns non-null sets the new value.
-If none return non-null, then the original value is maintained.
+For each row, for each cell within that row, the data source goes through the list of conversion functions.
 You don't want to do too much work in these functions, because they're going to get called a lot.

 **Example**